Authentication protocol: AAA architecture protocols (Authentication, Authorization, Accounting)

 Complex protocols used in larger networks for verifying the user (Authentication), controlling access to server data (Authorization) and monitoring network resources and information needed for billing of services (Accounting).

 TACACS, XTACACS and TACACS+

 The oldest AAA protocol using IP based authentication without any encryption (usernames and passwords were transported as plain text).
 Later version XTACACS (Extended TACACS) added authorization and accounting.
 Both of these protocols were later replaced by TACACS+.
 TACACS+ separates the AAA components thus they can be segregated and handled on separate servers (It can even use another protocol for e.g. Authorization).
 It uses TCP (Transmission Control Protocol) for transport and encrypts the whole packet.
 TACACS+ is Cisco proprietary.

 RADIUS

-Remote Authentication Dial-In User Service (RADIUS) is a full AAA protocol commonly used by ISP.
-Credentials are mostly username-password combination based, it uses NAS and UDP protocol for transport.
+Remote Authentication Dial-In User Service (RADIUS) is a full AAA protocol commonly used by ISPs.
+Credentials are mostly username-password combination based, and it uses NAS and UDP protocol for transport.